Labouche Frères, Toulouse, France

 - Verlag Herm.
 Limbarth, Buch- u.
 Kunsthdlg.
 Harzandenken Leihbibliothek

 In 1891 Carl Mittag opened a bookshop at 133 Hauptstraße, Bad Lauterberg, a town in the southern Harz mountains.
 Hermann Limbarth took it over the next year.
 His book and art shop also operated as a lending library.
 His Harz souvenirs included local topographical photocards into the divided-back era.
+Some of the undivided-backs seem to have been produced by Trenkler of Leipzig

 In the 1930s Limbarth was succeeded by Friedrich Rath and later his wife.
 Dr. Klaus Dietze took it over until 1 January 1965.
 Freya Moller (initially as Freya Jacobshagen) handed it on to her daughter Susanne Kinne on 1 April 2016.
-Only at that point was the name Libarth departed from in favour of Moller.
+Only at that point was the name Limbarth departed from in favour of Moller.

 From the beginning the various owners have been committed to cultural life in the city.
 At one of Limbarth’s Weltanschauung (world view) days Max Planck gave a lecture.
 Planck, (23 April 1858 to 4 October 1947) was a German theoretical physicist whose discovery of energy quanta won him the Nobel Prize in Physics in 1918.